ShuoNN/MUST-/README.md

 # MUTS: Source Code Summarization with Multi-Scale Structural Guided Transformer
 We public the source code, datasets and results for the MUTS.
 # Datasets
 In the MUTS, we use two large-scale datasets for experiments, including one Java and one Python datasets.
-In data file, we give the three datasets, which obtain from following paper.
+In data file, we give the two datasets, which obtain from following paper.
 If you want to train the model, you must download the datasets.
 ## PBD(Python Barone) dataset
 * paper: https://arxiv.org/abs/1707.02275
 * data: https://github.com/EdinburghNLP/code-docstring-corpus